 Migration Tool and Installation Tool coming?

-- There will be a Microsoft tool to help migrate InfoPath forms to vNext forms.
+- There will be a Microsoft tool to help migrate InfoPath forms to vNext list forms.

 - There will be an InfoPath installer to run it alongside future Office.

 Further, Visser suggested based on his own intuition (not a Microsoft data source) that the vNext forms technology may be related to next-gen portals in SharePoint, and may debut in July around WPC.
 Not everyone in the chatroom was as optimistic as he about that timeline.